sammontakoja/Ariku/README.md

 Example [Olympic skeet](https://en.wikipedia.org/wiki/Olympic_skeet) is international sport and sport's competitions are hold in over 30 countries.

+## Architecture

+Architecture is divided into two categories: **internal** and **external** architecture.

+External architecture contains use cases and describe what parts are under focus.

+Internal architecture describe way to implement use cases.

+At the moment internal architecture is built upon four modules: verification module, competition holder module, participant module and viewer module.

+More about architecture can be found from [here](architecture.md).

 ## Licence

 Competitions holder can use Ariku without licence for non-commercial competitions.